Quick Facts - Presidential Preference Primary Election

 - Contact your county Supervisor of Elections

-- Absentee Voting – How to request and vote an absentee ballot
+- Vote-by-Mail – How to request and vote a vote-by-mail ballot

 - Early Voting – How to cast a ballot at an early voting location before election day